joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 **NOTE**: If you run Moonlight from a desktop environment with the Raspberry Pi 4, we recommend keeping your Raspberry Pi's display resolution set to 1080p or below.
 Due to GPU performance limitations on the Pi 4, streaming performance decreases significantly when the Moonlight window is scaled larger than 1080p, even if the stream resolution is 1080p or below.
 These restrictions do not apply when streaming directly from a console/TTY using the steps above.

+### Audio on Raspberry Pi OS Lite

+Raspberry Pi OS Lite doesn't come with any audio daemon by default, so you should install PulseAudio otherwise audio over HDMI may not work.

+Perform the following steps to install and configure PulseAudio:
+1. `sudo apt install pulseaudio`
+2. `sudo raspi-config`
+3. Navigate to Advanced Settings -> Audio Config and select "PulseAudio"
+4. Reboot your Pi (`sudo reboot`)
+5. `sudo raspi-config`
+6. Navigate to System Settings -> Audio and select the audio output you want to use

+If you want to switch audio outputs, simply follow steps 5 and 6 again.

 ### Updates
 To update Moonlight Qt after you've installed it, run:
 ```